PlatformLab/HomaModule/protocol.md

 unscheduled bytes does not represent an integral number of full DATA packets, the sender rounds it up to the next full packet boundary; likewise for grants.

+Note: in networks with nonuniform round-trip times (e.g. most datacenter fabrics), `rtt_bytes` should be calculated on a peer-to-peer basis to reflect the round-trip times between that pair of machines.
+This feature is not currently implemented: Homa uses a single value of `rtt_bytes` for all peers.

 Once the server has received the request, it passes that message up to the application.
 Eventually the application returns a response message, which the server transmits back to the client using the same protocol